 Figure 4: Remote heating control example

-In the next blog, we will explain what semantic Interoperability is and how it provides more flexibility and more powerful capabilities to IoT systems.
+In the next article of this blog series, we will explain what semantic Interoperability is and how it provides more flexibility and more powerful capabilities to IoT systems.